-If you are performing services for a business or individual and they control the work to be done and how it will be done, you are very likely an employee.
-Employees fill out a W-4 form when hired, have taxes withheld from their paycheck, and receive a W-2 form at the end of the year.
+If a worker performs services for a business or individual and the business or individual controls the work to be done and how it will be done, the worker is very likely an employee.

 “Independent contractors” are in business for themselves, with an independent trade, business or profession offered to the public.
 Independent contractors retain the right to control how they will do the work and have the risk of losing money even though services have been performed.

 For more detailed information on the various state and federal standards for determining whether someone is an employee or independent contractor go to: